I'm Ben Bryant, an award-winning journalist and producer.

 This year, my first piece for the Sunday Times Magazine is a 4,000-word report revealing a police investigation into an audacious, multimillion-pound drugs operation focused on selling fake Xanax on the dark web.
 In my first piece for the BBC I obtained the largest cache of acid attack data ever released by London police, and killed a pervasive myth about Asian migrants.

 I also write happily and regularly about music, theatre, TV and film, usually for the Telegraph and VICE.

 My journalism won a Hugh Cudlipp award in 2012.

-Want to commission me for something?
+Want to talk and/or commission me for something?

 I also offer consultancy services to organisations and production companies working on public-interest investigations.
 This is specialised advice on the logistics of and requirements for covert and long-lead investigations.
 I am experienced at working with lawyers to develop watertight proposals and advise on practical undercover protocols in the UK and abroad.